AvePoint/cloud-api/docs/docs/services-and-features/opus/destroy-records.md

 ## Request Sample

-The following request structure is designed to update the status of a record as Destroyed in AvePoint Opus.
+The following request structure is designed to update the status of records as Destroyed in AvePoint Opus.

 ```json
 https://graph-us.avepointonlineservices.com/records/connector/records